 - The health of their kids

 Stephen Crosbie of Aegon UK points out though… many are falling short at the financial planning stage to provide some level of financial security for their families.

-If the worst were to happen, not only would the funds begin to shrink, but the business would likely fold too.
-Just when you’d think things couldn’t get worse, that’s when it would.
+If the worst were to happen, not only would the funds begin to shrink, but the business would likely fold.
+Just when you’d think things couldn’t get worse, that’s when they would.

-In fact, a third of Britain’s working Mums have sole responsibility for their household finances and their families.
+In fact, a third of Britain’s working Mums are responsible for their household finances and families.

 That’s a lot of money being gambled with.

 And it’s only the tip of the iceberg…

 Insurance provider MoreThan.com revealed what it really costs to run a home.